0 User Reviews

 However, plenty of TurboVPN users have reported issues with these servers.
 Often, customers have trouble staying connected to a server – which is particularly egregious when you consider how long it can potentially take to connect to a TurboVPN server in the first place.

-If you opt for the VIP package, you'll have a blissfully ad-free experience, and be able to take your pick of a huge amount of servers across 50 global locations.
+If you opt for the VIP package, you'll have a blissfully ad-free experience, and be able to take your pick of a substantial amount of servers across 50 global locations.
 TurboVPN has massively expanded its server network in recent years, and offers specialized "streaming servers" that are all the better for accessing Netflix.

 TurboVPN allows for up to 5 simultaneous connections with its VIP plan, and is compatible with Windows, Mac, Android, and iOS devices.
 Apps for Chrome users and the Amazon Fire TV are purportedly in the works, too.